MLAide/MLAide/demo/README.md

 - **MLAide webserver**
 - **MongoDB** that is used by the webserver to store all structured metadata
 - **min.io** that is used by the webserver to store all artifacts and models
-- **keycloack** to provide an identity provider, authentication and authorization
+- **keycloak** to provide an identity provider, authentication and authorization

 You can access the [Web UI on localhost:8880](http://localhost:8880) with your browser.
 This demo provides three pre-defined users: